henrygd/beszel/readme.md

 ### Read only

 Read-only users cannot create systems but can view any system shared with them by an admin and create alerts.

+## Alert services

+By default, alerts are sent as emails via the built-in PocketBase service, configurable on the PocketBase Settings page.

+[shoutrrr](https://containrrr.dev/shoutrrr) can be used instead by setting the `NOTIFICATION_TYPE` config value to `shoutrrr` and setting a valid `NOTIFICATION_URL` to [a supported service URL](https://containrrr.dev/shoutrrr/services/overview/).
+These values can be configured in one of two ways:

+- From an `alerts.env` file in the `beszel_data` directory in the form of `KEY=value` lines, one per setting
+- From environment variables

 ## FAQ / Troubleshooting